Grizzly Bear Photo Workshop

 Trip Origination: Anchorage, AlaskaRegister Ask Question

-During our Grizzly Bear Photography Workshop you will capture stunning images of grizzly bears in their natural habitat and perfect your wildlife photography skills while enjoying the picturesque setting of the Alaskan wilderness.
-Workshop guests will be immersed in the region’s spectacular scenic beauty, photographing coastal brown bears from early to late while enjoying home-cooked meals and staying in an exclusive and strategically-located lodge, where bears can often be seen just outside the deck.
+During our Grizzly Bear Photography Workshop, you will capture stunning images of grizzly bears in their natural habitat and perfect your wildlife photography skills while enjoying the picturesque settings of the Alaskan wilderness.
+Workshop guests will be immersed in the region’s spectacular scenic beauty, photographing coastal brown bears from early to late while enjoying chef-cooked meals and staying in an exclusive and strategically-located luxury lodge, where bears can often be seen just outside the deck and in the garden.

 The Grizzly Bear Photography Workshop focuses on small groups and one-on-one instruction.

-This small group style ensures maximum field time while catering to each person’s skills and interests.
-Our small group size also allows photographers to move around easily and efficiently.
-This helps them get the best shots possible – capturing the best light, backgrounds and compositions throughout their wildlife photography – while maintaining respect for the animals.
-This approach helps us end up with really natural shots.
+The small group style ensures maximum field time while catering to each person’s skills and interests and allows photographers to move around easily and efficiently.
+This helps get the best shots possible – capturing the best light, backgrounds and compositions throughout their wildlife photography – while maintaining respect for the animals.
+This proven approach results in natural images of the wildlife in their stress-free habitat.

-Just recently, we had a sow and her twin cubs walk within 6 feet of us without any signs of stress.
+Just recently, we had a sow and her twin cubs walk within 6 feet of the group without any signs of stress.
 She was very aware that we were there but just walked right by us.
-It was an incredible experience which our guests will never forget.
+It was an incredible experience that our guests will never forget.

-Snow-covered peaks of volcanic mountains tower in the background as brown bears display instinctive behaviors.
-Throughout the course of the grizzly bear tour, photographers have the opportunity to capture behaviors like:
+The Grizzly Bear Photography workshop is conducted in a beautiful coastal preserve with snow-covered peaks of volcanic mountains towering in the background while brown bears display instinctive behaviors.
+Throughout the course of the grizzly bear tour, photographers will have the opportunity to capture behaviors like:

 - Grizzly bear sows nursing their young